zhenrong-wang/lichat/TR_SECURE_DESIGN.md

 ## 2.5 Force Confirmation

-Ordinary messages from the server to client on a session doesn't require a confirmation.
+Ordinary messages from the server to client on a session don't require a confirmation.
 To enable a session checking, we define a special header `0x1F` for activated sessions.
 Server may send a backend **encrypted message** `?` with a header `0x1F` to client, and the client **must** send back a **encrypted** message `!`  with a header `0x1F` immediately to keep alive.
 Otherwise the server may disable the session actively.

 # 3. Session Management